MattiaPandolfoVR/MetaPhage/tutorial_beta.md

 # ⚠️ Activate the environment to use MetaPhage
 conda activate metaphage2

-# Update/download krona and quast datasets
+# Update/download krona and quast datasets (note: quast might fail as they
+# are updating URLs, it's not a problem)
 ktUpdateTaxonomy.sh
 quast-download-silva
 quast-download-busco